imeuro/lauradarsie/wp-content/plugins/very-simple-contact-form/readme.txt

 * In case you're using a SMTP plugin, please check their settingspage for mistakes

 = Does this plugin has anti-spam features? =
-Of course, the native WordPress sanitization and escaping functions are included.
+Of course, the native WordPress sanitizing and escaping functions are included.

-It also contains 2 (invisible) honeypot fields and a simple numeric captcha.
+It also contains 2 hidden honeypot fields and a simple numeric captcha.

 = Does VSCF meet the conditions of the GDPR? =
 The General Data Protection Regulation (GDPR) is a regulation in EU law on data protection and privacy for all individuals within the European Union.

 I did my best to meet the conditions of the GDPR:

-* You can activate a privacy checkbox on form
+* You can activate a privacy consent checkbox on form
-* You can disable the collection of IP address
+* You can disable collection of IP address
 * Form submissions are safely stored in database, similar to how the native posts and pages are stored
-* You can easily delete form submissions from database
+* You can easily delete form submissions

+= Does this plugin have its own contact form block? = No, it does not have its own contact form block and I'm not planning to add this feature.

 = Why no Semantic versioning? =
 At time of initial plugin release I wasn't aware of the Semantic versioning (sequence of three digits).